 Mix voice is another key aspect to my teaching and singing approach, especially having a low baritone voice type myself.
 Learning how to connect chest and head voice has absolutely changed my life as a singer, and mix voice has been the tool that has allowed me to do so with ease.

 Vocal onsets were especially important for me as a budding singer due to my low baritone voice and Australian accent.
 While other accents and voice types generally find the concept of balancing onsets a little easier, when you do learn how to coordinate your airflow and vocal fold closure into an instantly occurring and strain free resonant sound, your voice will open up in so many ways you won’t know what to do with all that new resonance and new range (actually, you WILL know what to do with it – sing!).
 A vocal onset is literally “The Onset” of your resonance, the way that your singing tone begins.
 While many singers release air before they sing, or completely close of their airway by “holding their breath” before they sing, the only truly healthy vocal onset, and the one that will give you access to endless power and range is known as a balanced onset or a simultaneous onset, where airflow and vocal chord closure happen at the very same moment.
-Balanced onsets took many years of training in my voice, so I’ve put extra effort and care into streamlining the process of balancing your onsets here in this free singing course.
+Balanced onsets took many years of training in my voice, so I’ve put extra effort and care into streamlining the process of balancing your onsets here in this singing course.

 Foundations 101 is a great place to start for any singer, whether you are a seasoned professional or even a complete beginner.
 Bohemian Vocal Studio has coached touring professionals and complete beginners alike and reaches students all around the globe to simplify the once-frustrating process of learning how to sing.
-After all, singing should be easy, joyous and free – just like this free singing course!
+After all, singing should be easy, joyous and practical – just like this singing course!

 If you have any questions about this online singing course, feel free to leave any feedback or questions below!